4074/leetcode-helper/README.md

 - Open `chrome://extensions/` in your chrome
 - Drag the project folder to the browser.

-Then, open a problem page in leetcode, you would see the button.
+Then, open a problem page in leetcode, you would see the buttons.